Connect with others who understand.

 DIP Psoriatic Arthritis: Photos, Symptoms, and Treatment

-If you have psoriatic arthritis (PsA), chances are that you feel its effects in swollen or stiff fingers or toes.
-PsA commonly involves the small joints closest to the tips of the fingers and toes, called the distal interphalangeal (DIP) joints.
+If you have psoriatic arthritis (PsA), chances are you’ve experienced swollen or stiff fingers or toes.
+PsA may involve the small joints closest to the tips of the fingers and toes, called the distal interphalangeal (DIP) joints.
 More than half of people with PsA have DIP joint involvement.

-PsA that affects the DIP joints is known as distal interphalangeal-predominant PsA, one of the five types of PsA.
-The other types are spondylitis, symmetrical polyarthritis, asymmetrical oligoarthritis, and arthritis mutilans.
+PsA that mainly affects the DIP joints is known as distal interphalangeal-predominant (DIP-predominant) PsA — one of the five types of PsA.
+The other types are spondylitis, symmetric polyarthritis, asymmetric oligoarthritis, and arthritis mutilans.

-The DIP joint is the joint closest to the tip of your finger or toe, just below the nail.
+The DIP joints are the joints closest to the tips of your fingers or toes, just below the nails.
+DIP-predominant PsA causes swelling and pain in these joints.

-For most people, PsA typically begins in four or fewer joints, known as oligoarticular PsA, but it can advance and affect five or more joints, which is called polyarticular PsA.
+For many people, PsA typically begins in four or fewer joints, known as oligoarticular PsA, but it can advance and affect five or more joints — a condition known as polyarticular PsA.
 When more than half of the joints affected by PsA are DIP joints, the condition is known as DIP-predominant PsA.
-Most people diagnosed with PsA also have skin lesions associated with psoriasis.
+DIP involvement can also be seen in other forms of PsA.
+Most people diagnosed with PsA also have skin symptoms associated with psoriasis.

 DIP-predominant PsA can affect one side of the body (asymmetric PsA) or both sides (symmetric PsA).
 Symptoms may be similar to those of other types of PsA, such as:

-• Nail changes — Pitting, ridges, crumbling, or the plate lifting from the bed
+• Nail changes — Pitting, ridges, crumbling, or the nail plate lifting from the nail bed

 • Dactylitis — Swelling of the entire finger or toe, causing a sausagelike appearance